 Comprehensive reporting provides visibility, ensuring that all the information you need is there at your fingertips.
 Working out the average spend on specific items and activities will be simpler if each separate claim isn’t buried in an individual report.

 The standard method for analyzing expenses is to work from spreadsheets.
-While this is useful, it can be time consuming to input the raw data you need to analyze.
+While this is useful, it can be time-consuming to input the raw data you need to analyze.
 If you also have to trawl through boxes of paper receipts, then the time spent calculating expenses can become a major part of the working week, for you and your employees.
+Expense submissions made through an app are ideal as they cut out the paperwork and time spent re-keying data.
 Automated reporting does the work for you, leaving you free to analyse the information and allowing decisions about policy to be taken more quickly.